He was tall, handsome, articulate, and went to church regularly.

-Everywhere you turn, someone has an opinion about why you haven’t met “the right person” yet.
+Everywhere you turn, someone seems to be wondering why you haven’t met “the right person” yet or what is the real reason you’re still not married.

 One camp says, “You’re being too picky!
 At your age, you need to lower your standards!”